jetbundle/jetbundle.github.io/_diffequations/chapter-01/01-3-integral-transforms.md

 Evaluating the integral yields the explicit solution in terms of elementary functions.

-**Key Insights:**
-- Volterra equations always have convergent Neumann series due to the causal structure.
-- The resolvent kernel provides a closed-form representation of the solution.
-- This method extends to systems and higher-dimensional problems.
+Volterra equations always have convergent Neumann series due to their causal structure: the integration range $[0,x]$ prevents the accumulation of divergences that plague Fredholm equations.
+The resolvent kernel provides a closed-form representation of the solution, encoding all orders of the perturbation series in a single kernel function.
+This method extends naturally to systems and higher-dimensional problems, where the resolvent kernel generalizes to matrix-valued kernels or kernels depending on multiple variables, maintaining the same convergent structure provided the causal ordering is preserved.

 </details>